 What Is The HCG Diet?

-The HCG diet is a weight loss protocol that involves a very low-calorie diet (VLCD) in combination with the hormone HCG (human chorionic gonadotropin).
-The hormone is typically taken in the form of injections.
-Drops, pellets and troches are also advertised in many places online, however among these are many questionable products that do not contain the needed hormone: human chorionic gonadotropin.
+It is a dieting system that involves a very low-calorie diet (VLCD) in combination with the hormone HCG (human chorionic gonadotropin).
+The substance is typically taken in the form of injections.
+Drops, pellets, and troches are also advertised in many places online; however, among these are many questionable hcg diet products that do not contain the needed hormone: human chorionic gonadotropin.

 The diet itself is quite strict, as it requires participants to consume no more than 500 calories per day.
 This calorie restriction, coupled with the hormone HCG, is said to help the body burn stored fat for energy, resulting in weight loss.